NeuroTechX/ntx_slack_archive/devices.md

  >Hmmmm, so from the lit I think we can safely say brain training games = no work.
 Brain training games + EEG = ? :neutral_face:

+9/12/2017 4:28 AM

+ **yrenard** :

+ >Does Cz-only training fall in the bucket of Brain Training games + EEG anyway ?
+If the electrode had been mobile enough so that every other day, one could have train the left-artistic brain, and every other other day, train the right more rational brain, that would have been in that bucket for sure... but one electrode... i'm not sure :stuck_out_tongue: